JetBrains/python-skeletons/README.md

 Skeletons should respect PEP-8 and PEP-257 style guides.

+TODO: Document how to reference the original module from a skeleton file.

 The most simple way of specifying types in skeletons is Sphinx docstrings.
 Function annotations could be used for specifying types, but they are available only for Python 3.